Wongt8/BirthDayBot/README.md

 ----

-Feel free to give your opinion on the bot and on what it can be improved
+Feel free to give your opinion about the bot and on what it can be improved